 Explained: What is Fortnite Battle Royale?

 Fortnite is a survival game where 100 players fight against each other in player versus player combat to be the last one standing.
 It is a fast-paced, action-packed game, not unlike The Hunger Games, where strategic thinking is a must in order to survive.
-There are an estimated 3.4 million concurrent players on Fortnite.
+There are an estimated 125 million players on Fortnite.

 How Does Fortnite Work?

 Players skydive onto a small island, are equipped with an axe and must scavenge for more weapons, while simultaneously avoiding a killer electrical storm.
 As players are eliminated, the field of play also gets smaller, meaning players are put closer together.
 Updates regularly flash on screen detailing how another player was killed “X killed Y with a grenade”, adding to the sense of urgency.
 While the game is free to play, you do need to create an account with Epic Games.

 To make this easier users can use their Google or Facebook accounts to log in with Epic Games, or users can create a new account.
 To get the game started and get on board the “Battle Bus”, you will need to download Epic Games.
 You are randomly assigned an avatar each time you play the game, regardless of your own gender.
 Gamers can choose what mode they would like to play in, solo, duo mode or in a squad.
 You can add friends to your squad and play as a team.
 When you are ready, you can select play to start the game.

 Fortnite Battle Royale is a game of survival, which means in order to win, you must defeat the other 99 online players in the game.
 This competitive element adds a touch of urgency to the game, gamers also need to avoid being caught in the eye of the storm to remain in the game, there are regular countdowns to when the storm is approaching.